ddnomad/dotfiles/README.md

 For Windows 10, see [setup guide](./docs/setup/windows_setup_guide.md).
 Linux and MacOS setup guides are not provided as of right now, mostly due to the fact it should be fairly trivial to figure out as is.

 ### Integration
 > **WARNING**: On MacOS, `Command+H` hide shortcut should be disabled for Alacritty by setting it to a different (preferably, hard to accidentally trigger) key combination.
-This can be done from `System Preferences -> Keyboard -> Shortcuts -> App Shortcuts`.
+This can be done from `System Preferences -> Keyboard -> Shortcuts -> App Shortcuts` (menu title value should be set exactly to `Hide alacritty`).

 > **WARNING**: On MacOS, `Shell Command: Install 'code' command in PATH command` must be executed from within VS Code to make the CLI `code` command available from in `$PATH` before running initial `cargo make apply` or `chezmoi apply`.